5 Ways to Optimize Your Google Business Profile, Business Service Area

 When you reach out to past customers, simply ask them to address a specific service you provided them by name.
 For example, a plumber might ask “We’d love to hear feedback about the bathroom remodel we provided you, can you address what parts of the service you were most pleased with?”
 This will encourage reviewers to mention services by name, helping you rank better for each local service in the map pack.

 Once reviews are posted, it’s your duty to respond within your GMB dashboard.
-No matter if the reviews were positive or negative, this interaction will show Google that you’re an active business who cares about customer service.
+No matter if the reviews were positive or negative, this interaction will show Google that you’re an active business that cares about customer service.
 This will help you SAB rank!

 Having your name-address-phone number on as many additional web properties as humanly possible needs to be your top priority.